Well, back in MY day…

 We followed and then we pulled ahead so we could park and watch them pass.
 I snapped shot after shot as they cruised by smiling and waving.

+We pulled into a parking lot filled with cars and people in lawn chairs.
+We chatted with the friendly man in the Fairlane.
+He told a great story about how he’d met Bill Ford.
 On the way home I wondered what would be considered a classic car in the future.
 A Hummer?
 A Kia?

 13 thoughts on “Style Points”

 That first shot of the Belaire is delish!
 What a fun photo op.
 I have a hard time imagining anything after 1980 really lasting log enough to be a classic – imagine a vast line of “New Beetles” and PT Cruisers putting down the highway – not much of a show.